jross765/JKMyMoneyLibNTools/kmymoney-api/README.md

 * Last not least: Provide user documentation.

 ## Known Issues
+* Performance: When using the `Writable`-classes (i.e., generating new objects or changing existing ones), the performance is less-than-overwhelming, especially when working with larger files.

 * When you generate a price pair that does not exist yet (or a price for a price pair that does not exist yet), then it will be written into the file but not be visible in KMyMoney.
 In order to make it visible, you first have to generate the according currency.

   *Example*: As in the test data file, your standard currency is EUR, you have one foreign currency defined (USD) and a couple of securities.
 Now, you generate a price (pair) BRL/EUR (cf. example program `GenPrc`).
 Then, in KMyMoney, when you go to Tools  &rarr; Prices, this price will not be shown, although it's actually in the file.
 In order to make it visible, you go to Tools &rarr; Currencies, click the "add" button and add the Brazilian Real as a currency.
 Then, generated price will be visible.